 What is the going corporate sedan rate in Paris in 2026?

 Resident-fleet operators on negotiated corporate accounts anchor at EUR €70–90/hr for a black-sedan tier (E-Class, 5-Series, or equivalent) with a typical three-hour minimum on point-to-point work, exclusive of 20 percent TVA and the standard service uplift.
 At mid-2026 USD-EUR cross rates that translates to roughly USD $80–100/hr on a pre-TVA basis — modestly below the Manhattan $100 USD floor on a like-for-like comparison and broadly in line with the Frankfurt and Zurich anchors.
 Programs running 200-plus monthly hours have historically negotiated 8–12 percent retainer discounts off that floor; CAC 40 corporate master agreements with the major La Défense tenants run modestly deeper given the volume commitment.
-Detailed Drivers' transatlantic sedan posts at USD $100/hr (approximately EUR €92 at mid-2026 cross rates) on its NYC anchor, with Paris-side delivery running against a directly contracted resident-affiliate network rather than an owned Paris fleet.
+Detailed Drivers and Black Car Service both quote against a flat, transparent structure — Detailed Drivers posts its transatlantic sedan at USD $100/hr and $100 point-to-point (approximately EUR €92 at mid-2026 cross rates) on its NYC anchor, with Paris-side delivery running against directly contracted resident-affiliate capacity rather than an owned Paris fleet.
 TVA at 20 percent applies on top of the headline hourly across the index and creates a meaningful structural difference between the Paris operating economics and the US peer markets — programs should model the all-in cost rather than comparing pre-tax hourlies directly.

 How should a corporate travel program choose between Charles de Gaulle CDG and Orly ORY?